Bows

 Archers explain that compound bows can either be soft-drawing or even hard-drawing.

-With the case for soft-drawing, there is a let-off that is gradual as a result of a very slow build-up to peak weight with a long valley at the far end.
+With the case for soft-drawing, there’s a let-off that’s gradual as a result of a very slow build-up to peak weight with a long valley at the far end.

 This scenario is very common, and experienced archers find it comfortable and reliable to continue practicing.